jpts/coredns-enum/README.md

 A tool to enumerate Kubernetes network information through CoreDNS alone.
 It attempts to list service IPs and ports, and service endpoint IPs where possible.

 The tool has two modes: wildcard & bruteforce.
-It will automagically detect if the version of CoreDNS you are targetting supports wildcards (< v1.9.0) and fallback to the bruteforce method if not.
-The bruteforce mode also tries to guess the sensible CIDR ranges to scan by default (through parsing the API server HTTPS certicate).
+It will automagically detect if the version of CoreDNS you are targeting supports wildcards (< v1.9.0) and fallback to the bruteforce method if not.
+The bruteforce mode also tries to guess sensible CIDR ranges to scan by default (through parsing the API server HTTPS certificate).
 You can override this.

 ```